NewAlexandria/leadership_readme/partners-and-accounts.md

 Interacting with partners involves a mix of
 1. capturing all critical data and
 1. making adjustments to our partnership(s) that make the most sense for them
-1. not overcomplexifying thgeir scope of work in a way that harms the relationship
+1. not overcomplexifying their scope of work in a way that harms the relationship

 ## Phone conversations
 Learning the best judgement skills, to apply (only) what is applicable to your conversation, can be an art.